pikepdf/pikepdf/docs/topics/page.rst

 many good tools for that, as mentioned elsewhere. pikepdf is better at inspecting, editing and transforming existing PDFs.

-Page objects in PDFs are dictionaries.
+Pages in PDFs are wrappers around dictionary objects.

 .. ipython::